thetrackavl/dedi-management/UI-notes.md

   - map to pod id
   - map to ip
   - send command
-- livery
-  - single driver in the correct state (the drive/spectate/exit in UI)
-    - option to go to car/livery selection
-    - presentation of cars/livery
-    - selection of car/livery and progress to next state
-  - multiple drivers selected
+- controls
-    - button to select car and auto-select livery based on pod id
-    - so, select drivers 1,2,5 and car 1 and they'll get different liveries of that (if available)
-    - the select 3,4 and car 2 and they'll get that car
+  - list all presets (should be the same for every pod)
+  - select a preset
+  - provide warning/confirmation if new preset is different wheel/etc from current preset (nice to have)
 - options
-    - initially just presets
-    - select drivers and apply changes to button mappings, assists, etc
+  - select drivers and apply changes to individual button mappings, assists, etc
-    - save button mapping presets and change via api possible?
+  - searchable select of options - then set value - then apply to all selected drivers

 ## pod list
+- only list pods not in dedis
 - info to communicate
   - running or not                  x
   - at drive selection or not       x